moliver28/research-handbook/content/handbook/engineering/infrastructure/environments/sandbox-cell.md

-### How to use Staging Ref Cell
+### How to use the Sandbox Cell

-Staging Ref Cell is a safe playground for engineers who want to test latest Staging(`gstg-cny`) code.
-Staging Ref Cell has several advantages that allow it to be a full-fledged sandbox environment:
+The Sandbox Cell is a safe playground for engineers who want to test latest Staging(`gstg-cny`) code.
+Sandbox Cell has several advantages that allow it to be a full-fledged sandbox environment:

-- Staging Ref Cell deployments do not block the deployment process and can be tweaked or updated by any GitLab engineer.
+- Sandbox Cell deployments do not block the deployment process and can be tweaked or updated by any GitLab engineer.
 Hence GitLab engineers have wide permissions and full control over the environment.
 - Environment follows 3k hybrid architecture, so it is more performant than existing Staging(`gstg`) and could be used for load testing if needed.

 To sign in to the environment, navigate to ~~[staging-ref.gitlab.com](https://staging-ref.gitlab.com/users/sign_in)~~ and use your GitLab Google account in 'Sign in with Google' option.